skalenetwork/documentation/technology/skale-consensus.md

 state.

-If blockchain storage is exhausted, the old blocks will be deleted to free storage in inrements of 1024 blocks.
+If blockchain storage is exhausted, the old blocks will be deleted to free storage in increments of 1024 blocks.

 If EVM/Solidity storage is exhausted, EVM will start throwing
 \\"OutOfStorage\\" errors until storage is freed.